wp-plugins/w4-post-list/readme.txt

 = 1.2.2 =
 * Changed past preview style.
 Upadate for using new listing style.
 = 1.2.3 =
-* Changed the posts selection method on Version 1.2.3.
+* Changed the posts selection method.
-* Changed the preview style on Version 1.2.3.
+* Changed the preview style.
 = 1.2.4 =
 * Fixed post list bugs.
 = 1.2.5 =
 * Show/hide post list with Sliding effect while showing posts with category
 * Bug Fixed.
 * Added new option to show last post-modified time.
+= 1.2.7 =
+* Enabled multi-lingual functionality.
+= 1.3 =
+* Show list also on inside post content, page content.
+= 1.3.1 =
+* Changed parameter to easily understand options.
+Please deactive and reactive plugin after update if you face any problem.
+* Added template tag to show a specific post list at any place of your theme.

 == How to use ==
-As easy as maintaining other widgets.
-Visit <a href="http://w4dev.com/w4-plugin/w4-post-list/">Plugin page</a> if you need more information.
+Visit <a href="http://w4dev.com/w4-plugin/w4-post-list/">Plugin page</a> for usage.